Top 8 Day Trips from London by Train (2026 Guide)

 St Peter’s Church

-St Peter’s Church was completed in 1869 and was built of local stone in the Early English style.
-Even though the number of permanent residents in the parish is only about 150, the church is surprisingly large, with seating for about 400!
+St Peter’s Church was completed in 1869 and built from local stone in the Early English style.
+Although the parish itself has only around 150 permanent residents, the church is surprisingly large and seats about 400 people.

 Claife Viewing Station

-Overlooking the lake Windermere is Claife Viewing Station, the ruins of a residence where each room was glazed in differing colored glass to give the effect of viewing the landscape in the changing seasons.
+One of the highlights near Far Sawrey is Claife Viewing Station.
+These atmospheric ruins once formed part of a residence where each room had differently colored glass windows, designed to change the appearance of the landscape with the seasons.